genilab/genilab.github.io/JOINUS.md

 Our goal is to foster a  community of curious minds exploring meaningful research and novel ideas aligned with our [Research Interests](README.md#research-interests) and/or applying our [Research Tools](README.md#research-tools).

+---
 ## Postdoctoral Researchers

 We DO NOT have financial support available for PhD students at the moment.

 However, we are happy to provide guidance and support for fellowship or grant applications.
 If you would like to put together a proposal to apply for a grant or fellowship, please reach out to discuss potential collaboration and support.

+Explore our [Project Ideas](COLLABORATING.md#project-ideas) to get inspired.

+---

 ## PhD Students